oneapi-src/oneAPI-tab/README.rst

 This repository hosts notes and presentation materials from the oneAPI Community Forum meetings.
-The meetings are open and comprised of experts from industry, government, and academia that help guide the oneAPI specification.
+The meetings are open and comprised of industry, government, and academia experts who help guide the oneAPI specification.

 The policies and governance processes are also available on this repo.

 The community is invited to join the meetings, review the `oneAPI Specification`_, and read the information in this repo.
-Contributions can be made by joining the Special Interest Groups (SIGs) or by posting comments or questions as GitHub issues.
-General questions can go to this repo and issues specific to parts of the specification can go to the `Specification repo`_.
+Contributions can be made by joining the Special Interest Groups (SIGs) or posting comments or questions as GitHub issues.
+General questions can go to this repo, and issues specific to parts of the specification can go to the `Specification repo`_.

 To be notified of new meeting notes, become a watcher of this repo.
 If